iettle/iettle/README.md

 ### Hi!
 I'm Juliette.

 🌱 I'm a current graduate student at the University of Washington studying Natural Language Processing.
-Before this, I worked for a year and a half as a data-focused software engineer.
+Before this, I worked as a software engineer.
 I'm passionate about data and diversity in tech.

 #### University
 - 🍎 MS Computational Linguistics @ UW (December 2023)